domalab/aioairctrl/README.md

 1. **No devices found during discovery**:
    - Ensure your air purifier is connected to the same network
    - Check that the device is powered on and connected to WiFi
-   - Try specifying a specific network: `aioairctrl discover -n 192.168.1.0/24`
+   - Try specifying a specific network: `philips-airctrl discover -n 192.168.1.0/24`
-   - Increase timeout: `aioairctrl discover -t 10.0`
+   - Increase timeout: `philips-airctrl discover -t 10.0`

 2. **Connection refused**:
    - Verify the IP address is correct